The Mother of All Crashes Is Coming in April 2023

 As I noted in my article The Fed Is Taking The Punch Bowl Away – But The Inflation Crisis Will Continue To Grow, published in May:

-Mainstream financial commentators want to believe the Fed will capitulate because they desperately want the party in stock markets to continue, but the party is over.
+Mainstream financial commentators want to believe the Fed will capitulate because they desperately want the party… to continue, but the party is over.
 Sure, there will be moments when the markets rally based on nothing more than a word or two from a Fed official planting false hopes, but this will become rare.
 Ultimately, the Fed has taken away the punch bowl and it’s not coming back.
 They have the perfect excuse to kill the economy and kill markets in the form of a stagflationary disaster THEY CAUSED.
 Why would they reverse course now?

 The U.S. economy must be crushed